aidanboyne/BCM/_posts/2023-08-14-PBL_TTMM3_C1_Surrogate.md

 4. bony joint enlargement
 5. limitation in range of motion.

 A differential diagnosis should include rheumatoid arthritis, psoriatic arthritis, crystalline arthritis, hemochromatosis, bursitis, avascular necrosis, tendinitis, radiculopathy, among other soft tissue abnormalities.
 Blood test for WBC can rule out RA.
 Note radiological findings such as joint space narrowing and subchondral sclerosis do not correlate with severity of disease.
+Worsening of OA over time can be measured by ultrasound using ACS (articular cartilage score).

 ![First MTP joint degeneration](/img/FirstMTPDegeneration.png)